professional representation

 Probate is a legal process in which a deceased person’s estate is distributed to beneficiaries or heirs and creditors are dealt with.

-If your loved one had a valid last will and testament, the property of the estate will be distributed according to their wishes outlined in the will.
-If the decedent died intestate (with no will) the property is distributed to heirs set by state law.
+If your loved one had a valid will, the estate’s property will be distributed according to their wishes outlined in the will.
+If the decedent died intestate (with no will), the property is distributed to heirs as set by state law.

-An experienced probate lawyer at Colorado Estate Matters, Ltd. is ready to provide you with compassionate and knowledgeable advice to guide you through the probate process.
+An experienced probate lawyer at Colorado Estate Matters, Ltd. is ready to provide compassionate and knowledgeable advice to guide you through the probate process.

-Call us at (303) 713-9147 or fill out our online contact form to schedule your free, no-obligation consultation.
+Call us at (303) 713-9147 or complete our online contact form to schedule your free, no-obligation consultation.

-Most Colorado probate court proceedings are informal, meaning heirs and beneficiaries are in agreement and there are no creditor problems to resolve.
+Most Colorado probate court proceedings are informal, meaning heirs and beneficiaries agree, and there are no creditor problems to resolve.

 To begin, you’ll file an application to serve as a personal representative of the estate with the probate court.
-When your application is approved by the court, you receive a document known as letters granting you legal authority to act for the estate.
+When the court approves your application, you receive a document known as a letter granting you legal authority to act for the estate.

 Formal probate is necessary when there are issues with the will, a dispute among the heirs, significant creditor issues, etc.

-Our Denver probate lawyers are experienced in both estate and intestate probate, as well as administering estates held wholly or partially in living trusts.
+Speak with a Denver probate lawyer experienced in estate and intestate probate and administering estates held wholly or partially in living trusts.
 We practice in all counties in the south Denver metro area and elsewhere in Colorado.

 What assets are not subject to probate?

 Not all assets have to go through the probate process.
 Some transfer automatically upon the death of the owner.
-Examples include:
+Examples include the following.

 Property held in joint tenancy